-Throughout Key Stage Two (years 3, 4, 5 and 6), we follow the whole class reading model, choosing novels which introduce pupils to a wide range of authors and different genres and reading at length.
-There is an increasing focus on the young readers ability to interpret what is happening in the text through high-quality follow-on tasks and discussion with their peers, with pupils developing the ability to express their opinions and find evidence for their viewpoint in the text.
+We follow the ‘whole class reading’ model, choosing novels which introduce pupils to a wide range of authors and different genres and reading at length.
+There is an increasing focus on the young reader’s ability to interpret what is happening in the text through high-quality follow-on tasks and discussion with their peers, with pupils developing the ability to express their opinions and find evidence for their viewpoint in the text.
 Both fiction and non-fiction texts are a focus for study.

 In addition, pupils who still require additional support in their reading will benefit from an additional small group guided reading lesson, led by an adult, each day.
 The focus of these sessions will be to continue to rehearse reading out loud with increasing pace and fluency.

-The reading scheme throughout Key Stage 2 continues to be organised in coloured book bands, with pupils encouraged to keep reading regularly at home to ensure they progress through book bands with their peers.
-The KS2 Reading Scheme offers texts of increasing length and complexity, and also serves to continue to introduce children to a wide range of authors throughout their time with us.
+The reading scheme throughout Key Stage 2 continues to be organised in coloured book bands, with pupils encouraged to keep reading regularly at home to ensure they progress through book bands.
+The KS2 Reading Scheme offers texts of increasing length and complexity, and also serves to continue to introduce children to a wide range of authors.

 Throughout Key Stage 2, we also encourage pupils to complete reading homework which may include reading ahead a chapter of the whole class novel or completing an independent reading comprehension task.